DSempai/DNS/README.md

 ```
 We know, it looks ugly, but our drones doesn't dream about electric sheeps.

-Request must contain 4 parameters and must be provided as string representation of floating point number:
+Request must contain 4 parameters, and they must be provided as string representation of floating point number:
 - **X axis coordinate**
 - **Y axis coordinate**
 - **Z axis coordinate**